openBrushograph/FluidNC-Z-Offset/README.md

 <img src="https://github.com/bdring/FluidNC/wiki/images/logos/FluidNC.svg" width="600">

+## uln2003

+Hey, this is a "mutant" fork of FluidNC, adding support for unipolar motors from a previous version, 3.8.4.

+You can also find "config.yaml" in the project root directory, which should work fine for ULN2003 drivers.

 ## Introduction

 **FluidNC** is a CNC firmware optimized for the ESP32 controller.
 It is the next generation of firmware from the creators of Grbl_ESP32.
 It includes a web based UI and the flexibility to operate a wide variety of machine types.
 This includes the ability to control machines with multiple tool types such as laser plus spindle or a tool changer.